ollie-joestar/minishell/README.md

 <!--[echo] [-n] [$wordNfirstsomething] [else] [$another] [|] [cat] // split by space-->
 <!--[echo] [-n] [$wordNfirstsomething] [else] [anything here] [|] [cat] // expand variable-->
 <!--[echo] [-n] [$wordNfirstsomething] [else] [anything] [here] [|] [cat] // split by space-->

+export logic

+if found

+if '='  overwrites
+if !'=' does nothing

+if notfound

+if '='  creates with value
+if !'=' creates without value